Alliedium/awesome-devops/06_proxmox_lvm_resize_disk_ssh_access_backups_25-aug-2022/README.md

 PasswordAuthentication yes
 ```

-- In the case you made any changes restart the sshd:
+- In the case you made any changes restart the _sshd_:

 ```
 sudo systemctl restart sshd
 ```

-- Then establish the connection from the node via ssh (you will be asked to enter password):
+- Then establish the connection from the node via SSH (you will be asked to enter password):

 ```
 ssh <manjaro-user>@<manjaro-ip>
 ```

-Then you can run `ssh-copy-id` command as following (you will be asked to enter password as well) in order to send public key to the machine we want to access:
+- Then you can run `ssh-copy-id` command as following (you will be asked to enter password as well) in order to send public key to the machine we want to access:

 ```
 ssh-copy-id -i <path> <user>@<ip>